Slot categories

 Progressive jackpot slots

-Jackpot rises with every player bid
+Jackpot grows with every player bet

 One happy spin can be life-changing